erf-model/ERF/Docs/sphinx_doc/testing.rst

 Adding Tests
 ~~~~~~~~~~~~

-Developers are encouraged to add tests to PeleC and in this section we describe how the tests are organized in the CTest framework.
-The locations of the tests are in ``PeleC/Tests``.
-To add a test, first create a test directory with a name in ``PeleC/ExecCpp/<test_exe>/tests/<test_name>``.
-Place the input file for the test as ``PeleC/Tests/<test_exe>/tests/<test_name>/<test_name>.i`` along with any other files necessary for the test.
+Developers are encouraged to add tests to ERF and in this section we describe how the tests are organized in the CTest framework.
+The locations of the tests are in ``ERF/Tests``.
+To add a test, first create a test directory with a name in ``ERF/ExecCpp/<test_exe>/tests/<test_name>``.
+Place the input file for the test as ``ERF/Tests/<test_exe>/tests/<test_name>/<test_name>.i`` along with any other files necessary for the test.
 Any file in the test directory will be copied during CMake configure to the test's working directory.
-Next, edit the ``PeleC/Tests/CMakeLists.txt`` file, add the test to the list.
+Next, edit the ``ERF/Tests/CMakeLists.txt`` file, add the test to the list.
 Note there are different categories of tests and if your test falls outside of these categories, a new function to add the test will need to be created.
 After these steps, your test will be automatically added to the test suite database when doing the CMake configure with the testing suite enabled.